SwissDataScienceCenter/renku/docs/topic-guides/data/data.rst

 When working with cloud storage, you can still decide whether you mount or pull your data into your session.

-The instructions to set up your cloud storage are in :ref:`mount_external_storage`.
+The instructions to set up your cloud storage for a Renku project are in :ref:`mount_external_storage`.

 Data in JupyterLab sessions
 ---------------------------